OpenEvalProject/evals/manuscripts/elife-67576/v2/manuscript.md

 ## Abstract

-Restoring damaged β-cells in diabetic patients by harnessing the plasticity of other pancreatic cells raises the questions of the efficiency of the process and of the functionality of the new Insulin -expressing cells.
+Restoring damaged β-cells in diabetic patients by harnessing the plasticity of other pancreatic cells raises the questions of the efficiency of the process and of the functionality of the new Insulin-expressing cells.
 To overcome the weak regenerative capacity of mammals, we used regeneration-prone zebrafish to study β-cells arising following destruction.
-We show that most new in s ulin cells differ from the original β-cells as they coexpress Somatostatin and Insulin.
+We show that most new insulin cells differ from the original β-cells as they coexpress Somatostatin and Insulin.
 These bihormonal cells are abundant, functional and able to normalize glycemia.
 Their formation in response to β-cell destruction is fast, efficient, and age-independent.
-Bihormonal cells are transcriptionally close to a subset of δ-cells that we identified in control islets and that are characterized by the expression of somatostatin 1.1 ( sst1.1 ) and by genes essential for glucose-induced Insulin secretion in β-cells such as pdx1 , s lc2a2 and gck .
-We observed in vivo the conversion of monohormonal sst1.1- expressing cells to sst1.1+ ins + bihormonal cells following β-cell destruction.
+Bihormonal cells are transcriptionally close to a subset of δ-cells that we identified in control islets and that are characterized by the expression of somatostatin 1.1 (sst1.1) and by genes essential for glucose-induced Insulin secretion in β-cells such as pdx1, slc2a2 and gck.
+We observed in vivo the conversion of monohormonal sst1.1-expressing cells to sst1.1+ ins + bihormonal cells following β-cell destruction.
 Our findings support the conclusion that sst1.1 δ-cells possess a pro-β identity enabling them to contribute to the neogenesis of Insulin-producing cells during regeneration.
 This work unveils that abundant and functional bihormonal cells benefit to diabetes recovery in zebrafish.

 ## Introduction